confluentinc/tutorials/agentic-ai-streaming-agent/flinksql/README.md

 );
 ```

-## Create the streaming agent
+## Create the Streaming Agent

-Next, create a streaming agent using the tool you just created as well as the model you created earlier.
+Next, create a Streaming Agent using the tool you just created as well as the model you created earlier.
 Since the agent won't know your Linear team ID, provide it as a prompt hint:

 ```sql
 CREATE AGENT chat_listener_agent